 A comprehensive survey of the practice and materials related to congregational singing in the church from Biblical times to today.
 Special emphasis is given to key authors, composers, and hymn/song compilers and their songs.

 The historical study and understanding of church music develop the necessary understanding of music production produced and incorporated in congregational settings.
 Additionally, the development of doctrinal and theological elements in music are required precipices for effective congregational leadership.
 This course studies the music, composers, writers, and church utilization of music from the early church until modern times.
 This historical church music study clarifies the usability of music as a tool for teaching, training, evangelizing, edifying, encouraging, and promoting the local church.

-Textbook readings and lecture presentations
+Textbook readings and Lecture Presentations

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are a collaborative learning experience.
 Therefore, the student must provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250-300 words and demonstrate course-related knowledge.
 At least 1 citation in the current Turabian format is required in each thread, or 1 biblical reference/principle must be integrated.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words and include at least 1 citation, or biblical reference/principle in the current Turabian format.